 Around this site you will find service pages that provide information and costs on the individual elements of website provision.
 I’ve brought everything together here for ease of reference.

-My prices start at £400 for a basic five page site.
-To find out more please have a look at my web design services page.
-Hopefully you will appreciate that at this price my services represent a cost effective route to a new website.
+My prices start at £250 for a one page site.
+I also do a five page site for £400.
+Hopefully you will appreciate that at these price my services represent a cost effective route to a new website.
 The price also includes the first year’s hosting and basic maintenance.
 Ultimately the final price will be dependent on the nature of the job, its size and what you want the site to do.

 Hosting is included in my maintenance plan.
 If you want to do your own maintenance and just buy the hosting it will still be free for the first year and will cost £100 per annum thereafter.

 This is the cheapest part of your website.
 I recommend that you buy your own.
 That way you have full control of your site URL, both now and in the future.
 You can get them from around £5 per annum.
 If you want advice on where to buy, I can help.

 In most cases licensing costs won’t be an issue.
 I have several software licenses for premium WordPress themes which I will be using as a starting point for your site.
 In some cases these themes require my password to allow them to be updated.
 If I am maintaining a site this is not an issue.
 However if you choose to maintain your own site and a password is required you would have to buy your own license.
 This scenario is unlikely to occur as in most instances my licences allow me to create a unique key for your site rather than use a password.
 In the event that we need to use a theme that requires a password I will make this and any financial consequences crystal clear from the outset.